-Due to ongoing concerns over COVID-19, this event has now been postponed and the new date is 19th - 20th October 2020
+Announcement: Due to ongoing concerns over COVID-19, this event has now become online only and will be virtual

 We are proud to announce that the inaugural Military PNT conference

 (VIRTUAL/ONLINE ACCESS ONLY), taking place on the 19th and 20th October 2020.

 With projections estimating that a 30-day GPS outage could cost US industry $45bn, the need for robust, resilient and secure PNT is a mission imperative for commanders across the Air Force, Army and Navy.